Want to make sure you’re not making WordPress SEO mistakes on your site?

 For a tutorial on getting set up with Google Search Console, check out How to Add Google Search Console to WordPress and Analytics.

 The best way to know you’re using your keyphrase correctly is by using All in One SEO.
-Just plug in your focus keyphrase and watch as the plugin scans the article to help you use it correctly.
+Just plug in your focus keyphrase and watch as the plugin runs an SEO audit on your article to help you use it correctly.

 For more on focus keywords, read What is a Focus Keyword?
 Plus 2 Awesome Examples.

 A sitemap is a layout of your website’s links that search engine bots can crawl.
-It’s a helpful tool that can help those bots see and index your entire website.
-If you don’t have one, parts of your website can be missed, resulting in SEO trouble.
+It’s a useful tool that can help those bots see and index your entire website correctly.
+If you don’t have one, parts of your website can be missed, resulting in SEO problems.

 For a really simple way to create a sitemap, we recommend AIOSEO’s Smart XML Sitemaps feature.